-Martin is a Research Associate in the Geographic Data Science Lab at the Department of Geography and Planning at the University of Liverpool and a member of the Urban Design Studies Unit at the University of Strathclyde.
+Martin is a member the Urban and Regional Laboratory at the Charles University in Prague, a fellow in the Geographic Data Science Lab at the University of Liverpool and a former member of the Urban Design Studies Unit at the University of Strathclyde.
 He has a PhD in Architecture from the University of Strathclyde in Glasgow, where he focused on urban morphology and quantitative aspects characterisation of urban form.
 He holds degrees in Urban Design (University of Strathclyde, 2017) and Architecture and Urbanism (Czech Technical University in Prague, 2015).

 While not doing the research, he writes open source software, promotes open science and helps others with their data as a freelancer.

 His research interest lies in urban morphology and geographic data science focusing on quantitative analysis and classification of urban form, remote sensing and AI, bringing the architectural aspects of the description of cities to geography and data science.

 Martin an author or a maintainer of a range of open scientific software.
 He developed

 momepy, the open source urban morphology measuring toolkit for Python providing a wide range of tools for morphometric analysis.
 Since 2019, Martin is a member of the development team of

 GeoPandas, the open source Python package for geographic data.
 In 2020, he joined the development team of